-where $\mathcal{X},\mathcal{Y}\in\mathbb{R}^{M\times N\times T}$ and $\mathcal{Z}\in\mathbb{R}^{M\times N\times 3T}$ are the Lagrangian multiplier tensors, $\mu$ and $\nu$ are positive penalty scalars.
 Because of the huge number of variables in the augmented Lagrange function, it is difficult to optimize them simultaneously.
 With the ADMM strategy, we optimize one variable at a time and constrain the other variables to remain constant, alternating until the convergence condition is satisfied.
 At the end of each iteration, the values of $\mu$ and $\nu$ will increase, making objective function more sensitive to the change of variables.
-Specifically, we can decompose the minimization problem of \hyperref[eq15]{Eq.15} into six sub-problems:
+Specifically, we can decompose the minimization problem of \hyperref[eq15]{Eq.15} into five sub-problems:

 \ding{172} $\mathcal{B}$ sub-problem:

 In the $(k+1)^{th}$ iteration, for the $\mathcal{B}$ sub-problem optimization, the objective function is: